-- The second is the name that you would like to give to the nio project directory.
+- The first is the name that you would like to give to the nio project directory.

-- The third is the hostname of your cloud-hosted Pubkeeper server
+- The second is the hostname of your cloud-hosted Pubkeeper server

-- The fourth is the token for your cloud-hosted Pubkeeper server
+- The third is the token for your cloud-hosted Pubkeeper server

 - Instructions on how to configure a Pubkeeper server in the cloud can be found here under the step Create a System.

 Connect to your instance from the System Designer: